-Some time during 2016 I got my hands on Writing an interpreter in Go by Thorsten Ball.
-I skimmed through the first few chapters, really liked what I read and then life happened and I never actually got around to building an interpreter.
+Some time during 2016 I got my hands on the book Writing an interpreter in Go by Thorsten Ball.
+I skimmed through the first few chapters, liked what I read and then life happened and I never actually got around to building an interpreter. :(

 The interpreter calculates the 35th fibonacci number in about 6 seconds on my machine.
-Which is certainly not bad given its simple tree-walking approach, but also not great.
-For reference, Python needs 2.3 seconds and Node only needs a whopping 200 miliseconds.
+While that is not bad given its simple tree-walking approach, it’s also not great compared to any of today’s production-grade interpreter languages.
+For example, Python needs 2.3 seconds and Node only needs a whopping 200 miliseconds.

 Writing a bytecode compiler and virtual machine

 That’s where the second book comes in: Writing a compiler in Go.
 Reusing the lexer and parser of your interpreter, it shows you how to build a compiler outputting bytecode.
 Simultaneously, you start building a virtual machine capable of executing that bytecode.

 After getting the virtual machine up and running, calculating the 35th fibonacci number now only takes 1.16 seconds.
 That’s much closer to other languages already!

 More importantly, some of the magic surrounding interpreters and compilers has been cleared up for me.
 I highly recommend these two books for anyone with some time and interest in how interpreted languages usually work.

 Unrelated to the actual books was my surprise at how elegant the C programming language is.
 It’s so small and simple, yet so incredibly powerful.
 I’ve grown quite fond of it.

 - The C Programming Language by Kernighan & Ritchie.
 Still the best resource for learning C.

 - Comment in the CPython source explaining the use of computed GOTO’s for a performance gain.